ytf-philp/TengfeiYu.github.io/_pages/about.md

 ## News

 - **2024.05** - Served as a summer intern at TikTok Search.
-- **2024.05** - My paper titled "Speech Sense Disambiguation: Tackling Homophone Ambiguity in End-to-End Speech Translation" was accepted at ACL2024.
+- **2024.05** - My paper titled "Speech Sense Disambiguation: Tackling Homophone Ambiguity in End-to-End Speech Translation" was accepted at ACL 2024.
-- **2023.10** - Another paper, "PromptST: Abstract Prompt Learning for End-to-End Speech Translation," was accepted at EMNLP2023.
+- **2023.10** - Another paper, "PromptST: Abstract Prompt Learning for End-to-End Speech Translation," was accepted at EMNLP 2023.

 ## Publications